 “This isn’t fair at all – a caring person who served her country and looks after people, why’s this happened?
 How are we going to cope?”

 Wayne was immediately faced with some major challenges.
 In addition to the grief, Wayne faced the stresses of suddenly being left as a lone parent and having a reduced household income.
-He was put in touch with the OA and felt from the start of his phone call to them that the charity wanted to assist him.
+He was put in touch with the OABF and felt from the start of his phone call to them that the charity wanted to assist him.

-HOW THE OA HELPED
+HOW THE OABF HELPED